fdeblasio/pokeemerald-expansion/notes.md

     - Leaders would have optimal Abilities/EVs/IVs/Natures
     - Add Speed increasing natures to Triathletes
 - Use Good Ruby's palette shifting to give trainers more unique looks? (https://github.com/Doesnty/goodruby/commit/ff53bbab592865b49f345342205b41cb869abf27)
-- Vito can use TMs
 - Gym leaders/Steven/Breeders can have Hidden Abilities
-- Species define/buffer for trainers who mention a species
-    - Parasol Lady/Numel on Route 113
-    - Black Belt/Machoke on Route 115

 ### Moves
 - Find way for Rotom to learn special moves by level up (for relearning).
 Currently have TMs, but not all moves (Hydro Pump/Leaf Storm) are TMs